Boost Your Testosterone Naturally: A Guide for Everyday People in Leander, TX

 Examples: Soy milk, tofu, soy protein shakes in large amounts

-Why it matters: Contains phytoestrogens which may mildly affect hormones if consumed excessively.
+Why it matters: Soy contains phytoestrogens which may mildly affect hormones if consumed excessively.

 Better swap: Balance soy with other protein sources.